aress31/openapi-parser/README.md

 Therefore, after posting a request for improvement on the PortSwigger support forum, see <https://support.portswigger.net/customer/portal/questions/16358278-swagger-parser-and-wsdler-improvement>, in July 2015, I decided to take the lead and implement a solution myself.

-The following screenshot shows the plugin interface, for obvious reasons the screenshot does not present any sensitive information:
+The following screenshot shows the plugin interface:

 ![compilation](images/swurg.png)